Vision Therapy For Meniere’s Disease

 Vision therapy also involves a tailor-made regimen of visual exercises that are performed in-office, as well as between office sessions, as an at-home component to treatment.

 If you or a loved one has been diagnosed with a balance disorder like Meniere’s disease, or has gone through vestibular rehabilitation with no improvement, speak with Dr. Marianne Hopkins about the benefits of vision therapy.

-The Niagra Vision Therapy Centre at Dr. Hopkins & Associates serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , St. Catharine and throughout Ontario.
+The Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , St. Catharine and throughout Ontario.